 Their report was read by Professor Alberto Scuderi, a regional director of Italy’s Archaeologist Groups, who suggested the discovery get scientific confirmation.

 The professor, who specializes in archeoastronomy, has been studying the find for three months, completing the work on Tuesday, January 3rd.
 Scuderi was due to present the full results of his analysis on Thursday at Gela’s Archaeological Museum.

-But a professional verification carried out on December 21st - the winter solstice - confirmed that the sundial would have been used to determine the season and solstices."
-[Read The Full Story]
+But a professional verification carried out on December 21st – the winter solstice – confirmed that the sundial would have been used to determine the season and solstices.”

 [Really great story from The Local in Italy!
 The Solstices were likely the most important of seasonal markers for both hunter-gatherers as well as early farmers, and this story underlines the importance of people who find ancient remains reporting them to the appropriate authoritites so they can be investigated and protected – Ed]

-"The 2300 BC Event takes a new look at an old puzzle: what happened at this date to cause the various advanced societies on the Earth to simultaneously collapse?
+“The 2300 BC Event takes a new look at an old puzzle: what happened at this date to cause the various advanced societies on the Earth to simultaneously collapse?

 “Some time around 2300 BC the Eath encountered a dense clustering of space debris, the early Southern & Northern Taurid meteoroid stream.
 The result was an intense fall of meteoroids, some of them sufficiently large to cause surface destruction.

 Simultaneous with the meteoroid fall was a huge downpouring of water which caused flash flooding.
 Extensive destruction and loss of life resulted.
 An astonishing aspect of the event was the formation of a ring surrounding the Earth, reflecting sunlight during the day, hiding some stars at night, and moving around the sky through a 24-hour period.